-Before an assessed placement block in a new school, trainees will spend one whole week in school to build familiarity with the school, the class they are working with, staff and children.
+Before an assessed placement block in a new school, trainees will spend one whole week in school to build familiarity with the school, the class they are working with, staff and children contextualise the placement.

-This preparation time allow trainees to find out which topics they will be teaching and contextualise the placement.
 This time also allows closer coherence between centre and school training.
 The week-by-week breakdown gives an explicit overview of these days.